cmu-phil/py-tetrad/pytetrad/R/README.md

 On a Mac, to find your Java installation path, in a Terminal window, type:
 ```
 which java
+which python
 ```
+Remember these paths; these will the paths to your Java JDK and your Python installation, respectively.
 Then, in a text editor, add this line to the file ~/.bash_profile:
 ```
 export JAVA_HOME=[..path..to...your...java...jdk...]
 ```